To lose yourself in a relationship is a recipe for disaster.

-Because a stable personality that is getting its needs met is the precondition for a fulfilling relationship.
+Because a stable personality which is getting its needs met is the precondition for a fulfilling relationship.

 Unfortunately losing yourself “in love” can happen faster than you think.

-Not necessarily.
 A relationship is about giving more than you expect back.
-But never at the cost of our most important personal needs.

 How can we be sure to fulfill our own needs first?

-During the research for my new book, I discovered a small poem, (really more like a mantra than a poem), which describes the one thing every relationship needs to survive:
+During the research for my new book, I discovered a small poem, (really more like a mantra), which describes the one thing every relationship needs to survive: